 Bath screen partitions are the best of both worlds, using a bypass door’s sliding track mechanism and a pivot door’s folding technique.

 Two panels of rectangle bath screen doors are attached by a bi-fold hinge and tightly folded inwards onto one another, forming a pathway to walk through.
 There are also tri-fold bath enclosures available.
-However, they are much less common than a standard bath bi-fold door.
+However, they are much less common than a standard bath bi-fold design.

 Steam Doors